Three Salsa Questions with Natasha Mao

 From a personal perspective, Natasha is one of the finest followers I have ever had the privilege of dancing with.
 Amazing speed, dynamics, reflexes and all this while smiling and having a good time on the dance floor; Natasha is at the pinnacle of following.

 I had a chance to ask Natasha Three Salsa Questions.

 Question 1: What do you like to feel when you are social dancing?

 When I am social dancing:

-- I like the feeling of stepping each step clearly with current weight commitment, even during a quick change of direction.
-I enjoy the feeling of a ball-heel action of executing clean weight transfer and the stability from interacting with gravity and floor.
+- I like the feeling of stepping each step clearly with my current weight commitment, even during a quick change of direction.
+I enjoy the feeling of a ball-heel action of executing clean weight transfer and the stability from interacting with gravity and the floor.

 - I like to feel the intellectual thrill of having to react to complex patterns in the split second as a follower.

 - I like to feel the frame of a good leader who allows me to feel grounded.